 - I can no longer control others

-- It’s too much surrender of my heart
+- It’s all-together too much surrender of my heart

 Freedom can be difficult for people because to experience the freedom God wants to give we have to spiritually grow up.